smithy-lang/smithy/smithy-build/README.md

 Removes trait definitions from a model if the trait definition has any of the provided tags.
 Any instance of a removed trait is also removed from shapes in the model.
+This transformer does not remove shapes from the prelude.

-The shapes that make up trait definitions that are removed *are not* automatically removed from the model.
+The shapes that are used as part of a trait definition that are removed *are not* automatically removed from the model.
 Use `removeUnusedShapes` to remove orphaned shapes.

 ```json
 {